-- Acquisition accounting adjustments of \$1.5 million to revalue inventories related to Star which reduced gross margins in the first quarter. - The adverse impact of steel costs which have risen significantly from the prior year quarter. - Lower margins at the newly acquired Jade, Carter-Hoffmann, MP Equipment, Wells Bloomfield and Star operations which are in the process of being integrated within the company.
+- Inventory step up charge of \$1.5 million related to the acquisition of Star. - The adverse impact of steel costs which have risen significantly from the prior year quarter. - Lower margins at the newly acquired Jade, Carter-Hoffmann, MP Equipment, Wells Bloomfield and Star operations which are in the process of being integrated within the company.

 SELLING, GENERAL AND ADMINISTRATIVE EXPENSES.
 Combined selling, general, and administrative expenses increased from \$22.3 million in the first quarter of 2007 to \$32.9 million in the first quarter of 2008.
 As a percentage of net sales, operating expenses decreased from 21.1% in the first quarter of 2007 to 20.4% in the first quarter of 2008.
 Selling expenses increased from \$11.1 million in the first quarter of 2007 to \$16.2 million in the first quarter of 2008, reflecting \$5.2 million of incremental costs associated with the acquisitions of Jade completed on April 1, 2007, Carter-Hoffmann, completed June 29, 2007, MP Equipment, completed July 2, 2007, Wells Bloomfield, completed August 3, 2007 and Star completed on December 31, 2007.
-General and administrative expenses increased from \$11.2 million in the first quarter of 2008 to \$16.6 million in the first quarter of 2008.
+General and administrative expenses increased from \$11.2 million in the first quarter of 2008.
 General and administrative expenses reflects \$4.5 million of costs associated with the acquired operations of Jade, Carter-Hoffmann, MP Equipment, Wells Bloomfield and Star.
 Increased general and administrative costs also include increased non-cash stock compensation costs which increased by \$1.2 million from the prior year first quarter.